arshad10x/Driver-Drowsiness-Detection-System/README.md

 # Driver-Drowsiness-Detection-System 😴 🚗
-This code can detect your eyes and alert when the user is drowsy.
+This system can detect your eyes and alert when the user is drowsy.

 **Applications** 🎯